GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

 #### Use Microsoft certutil

-To redistribute COMMON via certutil, you must have Enterprise Administrator privileges.
+{% include alert-info.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures." %}

 From an agency Domain Controller:
 1. Click **Start**, type **cmd**, and press **Enter**.